A relation between Dieudonne displays and crystalline Dieudonne theory: Dieudonn e displays

 \section{Dieudonn\'e displays}

-In this section, Dieudonn\'e displays and a number of variants related with divided power extensions are defined.
-We use the formalism of frames introduced in \cite{Lau-Frames}.
+In this section, Dieudonn\'e displays and a number of variants related to divided power extensions are defined.
+We use the formalism of frames and windows introduced in \cite{Lau-Frames}.
 First of all, let us recall a well-known fact.

 \begin{Lemma} Let $A$ be a commutative, not necessarily unitary ring.
 For $x\in W(A)$ we have $f(x)\equiv x^p$ modulo $pW(A)$.
 Similarly, for $x\in\hat W(A)$ we have $f(x)\equiv x^p$ modulo $p\hat W(A)$. \end{Lemma}